FraWagner/me/content/publication/immigration/index.md

 ---
-title: "Under Review: Opposition to Government and Back - The Shifting Immigration Discourse of Illiberal Parties in Europe"
+title: "Under Review - Opposition to Government and Back.
+The Shifting Immigration Discourse of Illiberal Parties in Europe"
 authors:
 - admin
 - Dean Schafer